Bulletin

 Men’s Breakfast and Book Discussion

-Men of all ages are welcome to join us for breakfast as we discuss the book “Devoted to God” by Sinclair B. Ferguson.
-Even if you haven’t read it, come and enjoy the fellowship while hearing how the Lord has used this book in the lives of other men.
+Men of all ages are welcome to join us for breakfast as we discuss “The Redeemed Man.”
+Even if you haven’t read the book, come and enjoy the fellowship while hearing how the Lord has used this book in the lives of other men.

 GCC Social